Don't Walk the Line: Boundary Guidance for Filtered Generation: Abstract

 \section{Abstract}

 Generative models are increasingly paired with safety classifiers that filter harmful or undesirable outputs.
 A common strategy is to fine-tune the generator to reduce the probability of being filtered, but this can be suboptimal: it often pushes the model toward producing samples near the classifier’s decision boundary, increasing both false positives and false negatives.
 We propose \emph{Boundary Guidance}, a reinforcement learning fine-tuning method that explicitly steers generation away from the classifier’s margin.
-On a benchmark of jailbreak and ambiguous prompts, \emph{Boundary Guidance} improves both the safety and the utility of outputs, as judged by LLM-as-a-Judge evaluations.
-Comprehensive ablations across model scales and reward designs demonstrate the robustness of our approach. \href{https://github.com/s-ball-10/boundary-guidance}{\faGithub}
+On a benchmark of jailbreak, ambiguous, and long-context prompts, \emph{Boundary Guidance} improves the safety while maintaining or improving the utility of outputs, as judged by LLM-as-a-Judge evaluations.
+Comprehensive ablations across model scales and reward designs demonstrate the robustness of our approach.
+The code is available at \href{https://github.com/s-ball-10/boundary-guidance}{\faGithub}.